Adapting to the mortgage stress test

 Unlike previous versions of the stress test, which varied depending on whether mortgage applicants were making a down payment above or below a 20% on their home purchase, this criteria applies to both insured and uninsured mortgage borrowers.
 The stress test could change in the future.

-Requiring that borrowers qualify at a higher stress test rate is a tool that OSFI and the Department of Finance have to ensure borrowers will be prepared when interest rates inevitably do rise again.
+Requiring that borrowers qualify at a higher stress test rate is a tool that OSFI and the Department of Finance have to ensure borrowers will be prepared when interest rates rise.
 The current cost of borrowing is historically low due in large part to pandemic economic recovery efforts.

 However, these very low interest rates have helped fuel unprecedented sales and price growth in the housing market.
 As a result, more Canadian borrowers have taken on risky levels of debt, which they may not be able to keep up with in a rising interest rate environment.
 In their most recent Financial Systems Review report, the Bank of Canada (BoC) identified overly leveraged households as a key vulnerability facing Canada's economy, with more borrowers taking on a higher loan-to-income ratio.